QueenDekim/telegram-wireguard-vpn-bot/readme.md

     "perc_6": 6,
 ```

-we specify the part of the amount that the user must pay (interest is calculated automatically)
+we specify the number of months for which the user will actually pay (interest is calculated automatically)
 <br>
 for example: